hbkworld/streaming-spec/dimensions.md

 The signal has 2 value dimensions.
 A spectrum consists of an array of value points

-- The Frequency is equidistant, there is an abolute start value when the frequency sweep begins.
+- The Frequency is equidistant, there is an absolute start value when the frequency sweep begins.
-- The amplitude is non-equidistant
-- Value Each Point carries the absolute amplitude only
+- The amplitude is non-equidistant, hence each Point carries the absolute amplitude only

 There is a time stamp for each complete spectrum